Our Pastor’s Message

 By Father Jim

-In order to attend any public celebration of the Holy Eucharist, all parishioners will be required to reserve an assigned seat via an easy-to-use online reservation system.
+In order to attend any public celebration of the Holy Eucharist, all parishioners must reserve an assigned seat via an easy-to-use online reservation system on a first-come, first-serve basis.
 For parishioners who do not have access to a computer or the internet, some seats will be reserved for registration by telephone.
-Every parishioner who successfully registers will receive a confirmation message via email or telephone.
-And it is important to keep in mind that for safety reasons, we cannot welcome anyone into our churches unless they participate in this registration process.
-It is our plan to test this system over the course of the next few weeks, further customize the system for our parishes, and re-open our churches for public worship on Sunday, July 26th.
+Every parishioner who successfully registers will receive a confirmation message via e-mail or telephone.
+It is important to remember that we cannot welcome anyone into our churches unless they participate in this registration process.
+Before attempting to register for Mass, please keep in mind the following important points:

 - Vigil Mass (Celebrated Privately & Posted Online)

 - Sunday at 8:15am in Saint Ann Church